This site is intended for US healthcare professionals only

 • >90% questionnaire completion rate at baseline in both groups; ≥80% completion rate at all time points through at least Week 91 in both groups4

 Mean changes from baseline for the FKSI-19 and subscales were pre-specified.
-Least squares mean used above was done post-hoc.
-The clinical significance is unknown.1,4
+Least squares mean used above was done post-hoc.4

 The FKSI-19 total score scale and three subscales (disease-related symptoms, treatment side effects, and functional well-being) were collected to measure tumor-specific HRQoL.
 Change from baseline was assessed with the use of descriptive statistics, based on a linear-regression model for repeated measures that controlled for treatment group, time point, baseline patient-reported outcomes score, and the stratification factors (IMDC prognostic risk score, tumor PD-L1 expression, and geographic region).
 "No. at risk" denotes intention-to-treat patients with baseline plus at lease one post-baseline HRQoL assessment with non-missing, patient-reported outcome data.
 Time 0 indicates baseline.1,4